opendcs/opendcs/docs/source/start-software.rst

 or Database Keys.
 This is one method to identify the Key for a given time series in the database.

-Additional information can be retreived about each time series such as number of values, the min and max values, and period of record.
+Additional information can be retrieved about each time series such as number of values, the min and max values, and period of record.